datalayer/datalayer/apps/ui/studio/README.md

 This folder contains the `Datalayer Studio` source code that allows accessing the `Datalayer Science Platform` in a visual way.

-The Studio will help you create and manage your K8S cluster and transform it into a powerful solution for your Big Data Science projects.
+The Studio will help you create and manage your `K8S` cluster and transform it into a powerful `JupyterLab` solution for your Big Data Science projects.

 ## Build